Building Effective Agents

 API to support this.
 It lets you dynamically create worker nodes and send each one a specific input.
 Each worker has its own state, and all worker outputs are written to a shared state key that is accessible to the orchestrator graph.
 This gives the orchestrator access to all worker output and allows it to synthesize them into a final output.
 As you can see below, we iterate over a list of sections and Send

-each to a worker node.
-See further documentation here and here.When to use this workflow: This workflow is particularly effective when we have clear evaluation criteria, and when iterative refinement provides measurable value.
+In the evaluator-optimizer workflow, one LLM call generates a response while another provides evaluation and feedback in a loop:When to use this workflow: This workflow is particularly effective when we have clear evaluation criteria, and when iterative refinement provides measurable value.
 The two signs of good fit are, first, that LLM responses can be demonstrably improved when a human articulates their feedback; and second, that the LLM can provide such feedback.
 This is analogous to the iterative writing process a human writer might go through when producing a polished document.

 :